gnolang/gno/docs/concepts/namespaces.md

 A package path is a unique identifier for each package/realm.
 It specifies the location of the package's source code and helps differentiate it from others.
 You can use a package path to:

-- Call a specific function from a package/realm using `gnokey maketx call`
+- Call a specific function from a package/realm (e.g using `gnokey maketx call`)
 - Import it in other packages/realms.

 Here's a breakdown of the structure of a package path: